-This Policy provides that at UNC Charlotte centers and institutes are established or discontinued at the discretion of the Chancellor, following review or evaluation by the Centers & Institutes Committee and recommendation by the Provost.
-The process is managed by the Vice Chancellor for Research in accordance with procedures established by the Centers and Institutes Committee.
+This Policy provides that UNC Charlotte Centers and Institutes are established or discontinued at the discretion of the Chancellor, following review or evaluation by the Centers & Institutes Committee and/or recommendation by the Vice Chancellor for Research or their designee.
+The process for establishing, reviewing, and discontinuing Centers and Institutes is managed by the Vice Chancellor for Research in accordance with procedures supplemental to this Policy.

 I. Policy Statement and Purpose

-Centers and institutes are established within the University to strengthen and enrich programs of research, public service, or instruction conducted by the faculty and staff.
-They also may provide undergraduate and graduate students and postdoctoral fellows with added research opportunities, facilities, and assistance, as well as enhance students’ involvement in public service and educational activities.
+Centers and Institutes are established within UNC Charlotte to strengthen and enrich programs of research, public service, or instruction conducted by University faculty and staff.
+They may also provide undergraduate and graduate students and postdoctoral fellows with added research opportunities, facilities, and assistance, as well as enhance students’ involvement in public service and educational activities.

-Centers and institutes also have a strong positive impact on the economic development of the state by providing job opportunities, supplying technical assistance and training, fostering community development, and enhancing the transfer of new technologies.
-By engaging in partnerships with organizations such as private or corporate sponsors, educational institutions, and federal or state agencies, centers serve as an important means to address the diverse mission of the University.
+Centers and Institutes have a strong positive impact on the economic development of the state by providing job opportunities, supplying technical assistance and training, fostering community development, and enhancing the transfer of new technologies.
+By engaging in partnerships with organizations such as private or corporate sponsors, educational institutions, and federal or state agencies, Centers and Institutes serve as an important means to address the diverse mission of the University.

-As specifically set forth in Regulation 400.5[R] of The University of North Carolina, the primary mission of a center or institute must be research, public service, or instruction.
+As specifically provided in UNC Board of Governors’ Regulations for Planning, Establishing, and Reviewing Centers and Institutes in the University of North Carolina Regulation 400.5[R]), the primary mission of a Center or Institute must be research, public service, or instruction.

 II.
 Definitions